LM5: The Tour: Critical reception

 The LM5 Tour received positive reviews from critics with The Times giving their tour a four out of five star rating.
 Minnie Wright from at Daily Express said "The tour is a fiery showcase of well-meaning (and often brilliantly pitched) empowerment messaging, and throughout which the band convey an authentic unity.
 The bonus delight, however, comes in the form of the shining punctuating moments in which they deliver divine four-part harmonies to perfection; soft and belting numbers alike, leaving no doubt as to the talent which underpins their success.

-Emily Baker from Inews gave their tour tour a four out of five star rating.
+Emily Baker from Inews gave their tour a four out of five star rating.
 They said "It marked the first of a sold-out three-night run at London’s O2 which many great moments promoting self love and feminism throughout the night.
 The LM5 tour recalls Beyonce’s most famous shows, with encouraging messages about feminism activism scattered throughout the unignorable visuals.
-It’s clear the band want fans to see their concerts not just as a night of infectious pop, but as a movement to effect change.
+It's clear the band want fans to see their concerts not just as a night of infectious pop, but as a movement to effect change.
 Whether the 9-year-old girls in light up bunny ears will take their messages on board is yet to be seen, but you have to applaud them for trying".

 Laura Hernández from Okdiario, who was at the first show in Madrid, wrote "the importance of women's empowerment was present, from the beginning, at their concert".
 Hernández continued to highlight "the spectacular medley of "Only You" with "Black Magic" [...] so well they combined it so it looked like a single song.
 The lighting, the play of lights and the stage shine like never".
 She concluded her review by saying "after an hour and a half of a show simply brilliant, spectacular and as few have seen in Spain, the girls of Little Mix said goodbye to their Spanish audience.
 On numerous occasions they made it clear that they had not had such an extremely large audience so delivered for a long time.
 They love Spain and, once again, it has been shown that we also love them."
 Also about the first show of the tour, Agustín Gómez Cascales from the Spanish gay magazine Shangay, wrote that "they exceeded the expectations of most attendees with a show as entertaining as, at times, powerful".